Real Kakamora F.C.: Founding and early success (1969-1997)

-Founding and early years (1998-2011)
+Decline and fall to the third tier (1998–2010)

-The foundation of the Makira-Ulawa Football Association (MUFA) in 1998 by former longtime captain John Wheatley is widely accepted as the official beginning of the football club.
-Immediately upon the MUFA's founding, the association had absorbed complete control of Kakamora FC's assets and football operations.
+Following Kakamora’s relegation, longtime former captain John Wheatley founded the Makira-Ulawa Football Association (MUFA) in 1998, which was responsible for managing and developing the growth of football in the province.
 The MUFA also established a Makira-Ulawa provincial football team to play in Solomon Cup competitions, which was originally named Real Kakamora to differentiate themselves from the league club.
-However, during this period, the club's relegation from the top flight of the Honiara FA League caused them to remain in relative obscurity for the next decade.
+However, the MUFA had no involvement in Kakamora’s football operations during this time.

-The team was relegated again to the third division by the start of the 2006 season, and had fared poorly in their few matches against top-division clubs in cup matches, notably losing 9-0 to Marist Fire in the group stage of the 2003 Honiara Cup.
-In 2009, the club launched a reserve side named Sokamora, who were comprised entirely of Makiran-born players.
-Sokamora and Kakamora both completed in the third division.
+The team was relegated again to the third division by the start of the 2006 season, and had fared poorly in their few matches against top-division clubs in cup matches, notably losing 9-0 to Marist Fire in the group stage of the 2003 HFA Cup.
+They performed slightly better under the cup's new format in 2005, but failed to make it to the tournament's second stage.
+In 2009, the MUFA launched an alternate side named Sokamora, who were composed entirely of Makiran-born players.
+Sokamora and Kakamora both competed in the third division.